L. Martin Griffin: Preserving land in Sonoma County

-Recent efforts: Point Reyes National Seashore, film appearance
+Point Reyes National Seashore, film appearance

 Into his 90s, Griffin continued to speak out about conservation issues.
 He criticized efforts by Senator Dianne Feinstein to allow the continued operation of a shellfish farm and tasting bar in the Phillip Burton Wilderness, a sensitive coastal area of Point Reyes National Seashore.
 Writing a featured commentary in the Marin Independent Journal in 2009, he asked "Why protect Drakes Estero?
 It shelters the largest rookery of breeding and pupping harbor seals on the north coast.
 It is a vital nursery for ocean fish.
 It is refuge for migratory ocean birds, its shoals home to countless invertebrates nourished by tidal water from the ocean.
 It is a magical, isolated, historic inlet on the wild, rugged coast."

 In August, 2012 Griffin again weighed in forcefully on the issue of the commercial shellfish farming business.
 Writing in an op-ed in the Santa Rosa Press Democrat, Griffin was direct in his opposition to the continued operations of the Drakes Bay Oyster Company: "Sen. Dianne Feinstein has continued political obstruction on behalf of the company in this nationally significant policy decision, and it must stop."
 He noted "This year is the national seashore's 50th anniversary.
 Let's not drive a stake through its ecological heart, but rather honor the legacy of John Muir, Clem Miller, Peter Behr and others, and let the estero go wild."

 Griffin's advocacy efforts, as well as those of others, were vindicated when U.S. Interior Secretary Ken Salazar declined to renew the oyster farm lease in November 2012.
 Asked in February 2013 for comment on a federal judge's refusal to issue an injunction to continue to allow the operation of the farm past the March 15 deadline for removal of all farm equipment, Griffin said "It's been a long battle, the judge studied it very carefully and I think she made the right decision."
-The cleanup of the farming operation was completed in May, 2017.
+The cleanup of the farming operation was completed in May 2017.

-In another media appearance, Griffin was interviewed for, and appears in, a documentary film on the history of the successful effort to save Marin County land from development, Rebels with a Cause.
+In another media appearance, Griffin was interviewed for, and appeared in, a documentary film on the history of the successful effort to save Marin County land from development, Rebels with a Cause.
 The film, narrated by actress Frances McDormand, was released in June 2013.
-The movie was produced by Nancy Kelly and Kenji Yamamoto, and has been described by the Marin Independent Journal as "powerful" and "generating a strong buzz" during a lengthy run in Marin.
+The movie was produced by Nancy Kelly and Kenji Yamamoto, was described by the Marin Independent Journal as "powerful" and "generating a strong buzz" during a lengthy run in Marin.

+Personal life and death

+Griffin lived in Belvedere, California.
+Griffin turned 100 in July 2020, and died on May 22, 2024, at the age of 103.